allfed/mink/README.md

 Finally be sure to modify other relevant variables -- they are described in existing config files, but most of them can probably stay the same, except the n_chunks variable may need modification based on the hardware you're using to run the simulation.

-Once this is all set up, and you have your config file, you should run the java compile in basics_15jun22/sge_Minkdaily/compile.sh, and then:
+Once this is all set up, and you have your config file, you should run the commands:

-./generate_scenarios_csv.sh [config_file_name]
+./generate_scenarios_csv.sh --compile --spam [config_file_name]
 ./run_from_csv.sh [config_file_name] DSSAT

 that will take some time, then run

-./run_from_csv.sh [config_file_name] process
+./run_from_csv.sh --compile [config_file_name] process

 where the config file is the location of the yaml file you modified in earlier steps.

+Future runs should remove the --spam flags.
+It only needs to be run once.
+Future runs, if using the same java code, should remove the --compile flag.

-You can also add the --compile (or -c) flag right after the ./generate_scenarios_csv.sh or ./run_from_csv.sh commands to compile certain relevant java programs.
+The --compile (or -c) flag right after the ./generate_scenarios_csv.sh or ./run_from_csv.sh commands to compile certain relevant java programs.
 Going in the scripts will allow you to modify what these compiled java programs are (to be sure your saved changes are captured in the program).

+The --spam (or -s) flag after the ./generate_scenarios_csv.sh loads all the spam area tiffs as rasters in the program for the current mapset.
+It should only be run once for a given mapset (usually you only set up the mapset once ever).

+The -s flag

 You may also need to add your crop at the beginning of the basics_15jun22/small_java_programs/java8_IFPRIconverter/src/org/Scenarios/Config.java file in java to match its name in SPAM.
 And in basics_15jun22/small_java_programs/java8_IFPRIconverter/src/org/Scenarios/GenerateScenarios.java getCropCodeMap() function.